 Vietnamese bus etiquette & tips

-When travelling by bus in Vietnam, it is important to be aware of the etiquette and customs.
+When traveling by bus in Vietnam, it is important to be aware of etiquette and customs.

 – Be sure to take your shoes off when boarding overnight buses and keep your voice to a minimum.